manjinderrooprai/eureka/security/Application Security Testing.md

 * Integrate both tools in a **CI/CD pipeline** (GitHub Actions or Jenkins).
 * Learn to prioritize findings (false positives, severity levels).
 * Create a **Security Testing Report Template** — a professional ST artifact.

----

-## 🧾 **6.
-Talking Points for Your Review Panel**

-You can confidently say something like:

-> “I’ve strengthened my understanding of Application Security Testing holistically — covering SAST, DAST, and IAST.
-I’ve implemented SonarQube and OWASP ZAP for static and dynamic testing and explored how to embed these into CI/CD workflows to align with DevSecOps practices.
-> My next goal is to extend this into performance benchmarking and create reusable test frameworks for consistent security validation.”